 This is what happens when I’m faced with a family BBQ, and I want me some sweet rolls to go with.
 Being vegan (ish), this presented a challenge because traditional Hawaiian sweet rolls have butter, egg, and milk.
 So, of course, the simple solution was to make my own.
 [Read that with total sarcasm, because making bread from scratch is a “simple solution”?] …Actually, yeah.
 Making bread is not hard.
 It just takes a little practice.

 And what results are the tastiest, pillowy-est, awesomest, yummiest buns I have ever eaten.
 No lie, these rolls are THAT good.

-So, what I did here was find myself a little recipe for Hawaiian sweet rolls with no dairy or egg included.
+So, what I did here for these Vegan Hawaiian Sweet Rolls was find myself a little recipe for Hawaiian sweet rolls with no dairy or egg included.
 Turns out, this was much easier that I anticipated because coconut oil is magical.
 I adapted the recipe to my method of making a wetter first dough for the first rise, then incorporating in more as needed before the second rise to get the consistency I want.
 I also used raw sugar for its deeper, molasses flavor, and bread flour to make them fluffffyyyyy.

 The verdict from the family made me so happy happy.
 First, please note that my family thinks I’m nuts for going vegan, and they are so not on board with it.
 That being said, I was told these rolls were light-years better than store-bought.
 Well, duh – homemade bread always is.
 So, not shocking, I know, but the family totally loved them. ❤️

 So that’s it kids.
-Fluffy sweet rolls with no milk, butter, or egg.
+Fluffy Vegan Hawaiian Sweet Rolls with no milk, butter, or egg.
 So soft and delicious, you will never want to buy sweet rolls again.
 You will want to make them yourself. 😄

 Say it with me …Vegan once a week.
 Vegetarian twice a week. …It’s a start. 🌎💚